andyLaurito92/data-engineering-challenges/README.md

 1. To make the data downloadble as a whole
 2. To make data queryable for a specific keyword (for example "TP53") and a given frame (Pubdate)

+## Solutions

+I'll be working in 2 different solutions to compare one against another.
+The first solution is a lakehouse architecture, which I'm implementing in this branch.
+The other solution is using a datawarehouse.
+I'm implementing this second solution in this branch [dw_implementation](https://github.com/andyLaurito92/data-engineering-challenges/tree/dw_implementation)

 ## Architecture details

-The solution I'm working on can be depicted in the following architecture diagram:
+The solution I'm working on in this branch can be depicted in the following architecture diagram:

 ![architecture_diagram.jpg](Data_consumption.jpg)